ByteOverlord/Watch_Quake/README.md

 * Game pausing through Swift UI when application enters background state and saves settings.
 Mutes audio when inactive state
 * Initial game loading fixed so that game and audio loops start after the Swift UI tells the app is active (≥ WatchOS 9.2).
 When content view updates the game starts (< WatchOS 9.2)
 * Touch input handling through Swift UI.
 Customized touch control layout for movement, camera, interaction and menu controls
+* Touch and crown inputs can be handled at the same time.
+Workaround uses separate views for touch and crown inputs to enable them to register at the same time (works with watchOS 9 and 10)
 * Benchmark mode that logs average, low and high frame times.
 Uses the Quake’s DEMO1, DEMO2 and DEMO3 playbacks

 ![Photo](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/WQ_Photo_3.jpg)